Enam15/f1-discord-bot/README.md

 1. Fetches official results from the **F1 Ergast/Jolpica API**
 2. Stores results in the database
 3. Calculates scores for all players
-4. Posts a leaderboard in Discord
+4. Posts a qualifying or race leaderboard in Discord
+5. Posts overall standings after each race is scored

 This happens automatically after: